AriFordsham/GHCWiki/typeable.md

 ```

 (This seems both simpler and more useful than making the Typeable class recursive through TypeRep data declaration.)
+See more on the [sub-page](typeable/with-typeable).

 We can also compare two `TTypeReps` to give a statically-usable proof of equality: